How to Select the Best Family Medicine Board Review in 2023

 We understand the importance of the question.
-Now that the focus has been on self-directed learning since last year due to coronavirus (COVID-19), purchasing a Qbank for your certification exam, in-training exam, or shelf exam costs more than money.
-Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
+Now that the focus has been on self-directed learning due to coronavirus (COVID-19), purchasing a Qbank for your family medicine certification examination, in-training exam, or shelf exam costs more than money.
+Depending on the quality of the Qbank and the outcome of your family medicine board exam results, it will save or cost you time.
 And time is the limited resource.
-You may still have time to choose a Qbank, though—here’s a reminder of the 2021 exam dates:
+You may still have time to choose a Qbank, though—here’s a reminder of the 2023-2024 exam dates:

 Do You Really Need a Qbank?

-Some individuals do not use a Qbank for their board preparation.
-Consider these questions if you think you may be able to forgo a Qbank:
+Some individuals do not use a Qbank for their family medicine review and board preparation.
+Consider these questions if you think you may be able to forgo a Qbank for your family medicine review:

 - Do you have the self-discipline to study on your own?